petarserbo/StocksApp/README.md

 # StocksApp

 ## About
-Master-detail app with stocks (Networking, JSON).
+The master-detail app with stocks (Networking, JSON).
 ![preview](stocks_app_all.png)